emaphp/magento2-module-vuewidget/README.md

 </script>
 ```

-We will register this component as `HelloVueWidget` inside `requirejs-config.js`:
+We will register this component as `VueCustomerGreeting`:

 ```javascript
 // File: view/frontend/requirejs-config.js